marknokes/grav-plugin-newsletter/README.md

 # Newsletter Plugin

 The **Newsletter** Plugin is an extension for [Grav CMS](http://github.com/getgrav/grav).
 Send email newsletters to a list of opt-in subscribers.
-Automatically process unsubscribers before adding to email queue, or sending right away if your not using the queue.
+Automatically process unsubscribers before adding to email queue, or sending right away if you're not using the queue.
 The greeting is personalized for every user!

 ## Installation